MaxMedinaG/Generative-Adversarial-Network/README.md

 4. Final project for the class of Dynamical Systems at ITAM 2019, *Project_DS*
 5. Final project for the class of Time Series at ITAM 2019, *Project_TS* and its presentation.

+These were all team efforts, so I share their credit and merit with my teammates.